UC Santa Cruz Nike Tennis Camp Santa Cruz, California

 In 2010, his senior year, Christian served as an Assistant Coach for the Men's Tennis Team at the University of Puerto Rico Mayaguez where he led the team to incredible results against several NCAA Division III universities.
 In 2011 he went to Turabo University, where he completed his Master's in Sports Training, and served as an Assistant Coach for both Men's and Women's Tennis teams.
 Once again he was able to obtain amazing results getting back to back semi-finals and a 3rd place in the nation in the Puerto Rico Inter-university Athletics League or better known as LAI.

 2014 Camp Information

 (Camp Code: TNXRSC)

-This year we are offering seven weeks of Overnight and Extended Day (8:30am-9:00pm) and Day (8:30am-5:30pm) camp for kids ages 9-18 of all skill levels.
+This year we are offering six weeks of Overnight and Extended Day (8:30am-9:00pm) and Day (8:30am-5:30pm) camp for kids ages 9-18 of all skill levels.
 All meals are included for Overnight campers.
 Lunch and dinner are included for Extended Day Campers.
 Lunch is included for Day campers.

 Upon arrival, all participants are evaluated by the staff so that their own instructional needs can be addressed throughout the week.

 In addition to the “All Skills” program offered each week, this year we are offering a national training program and high school program during certain weeks of camp.

 - The national training program is geared towards tournament level and ranked players looking to improve their tournament results, learn winning strategies, and work on mental toughness.

 - The high school program is provided for players ages 13-18 currently on their high school team and wanting to move up the ladder or those planning on making the high school team.

 July 6-11 (All Skills & High School & National Training)